Let me tell you about one of my favorite words: ikigai.

 People weren't used to hearing me talk much and for a long time it felt weird to change that.
 I worried the words might come out wrong or that I wouldn't sound confident when I spoke up.
 Or that I would look TOO confident.
 Staying quiet seemed less risky than speaking up.

 Opportunities to show the world my stuff kept slipping away forever in an endless cycle of wanting more in life yet not doing anything differently.

 I was holding back in meetings.
 In classes.
 At events.
 I was on isolation island when it came to my professional and social life.
 Connections, support and a sense of meaning in my work felt like an ocean away.
-The lonely, misunderstood feeling wouldn't have to be such a thing if I could just get comfortable being a part of the many conversations happening around me all the time.

 Self-doubt was totally running the show.
 And the show was such a snooze fest that it deserved to be left at intermission.

 My shyness was easy to trace back to my single digit days.
 I learned to clam up in my early school days and at home it also felt like the safe choice to climb into a shell.
 My childhood experiences seemed like survivalist training for my first few jobs.
 I had mastered how to blend in and not bring any attention to myself.

 Even though I was suffocating in a box labeled “shy girl”, my habits were familiar and my brain was all about that safety.